 Why is Difference Between Free Trade and Protectionism

-Free Trade and Protectionism: Each nation must rely on other countries for infrastructure and economic needs; trade between nations has long been part of civilizations’ evolution; however, recently there has been much discussion surrounding both protectionism and free trade among nations – before trying to differentiate the two it’s essential that we acquire some background on both.
+Free Trade and Protectionism: Each nation must rely on other countries for infrastructure and economic needs; trade between nations has long been part of civilizations' evolution; however, recently there has been much discussion surrounding both protectionism and free trade among nations - before trying to differentiate the two we must acquire some background on both.

 Protectionism: